 The structure of Europe’s copper industry

-The direct copper industry in the EU is made up of around 500 companies, has an estimated turnover of about €45 billion, and employs around 50,000 people.
+The front end of Europe’s copper industry comprises three sectors: miners, producers and semi-fabricators.
+It is made up of around 500 companies, has an estimated turnover of about €45 billion and employs around 50,000 people.

-- Miners, who extract naturally occurring ores and convert them into “concentrates”, made up of roughly one third copper, one third sulphur and one third iron silicate.
+Miners extract naturally occurring ores and convert them into concentrates, made up of roughly one third copper, one third sulphur and one third iron silicate.

-- Producers, usually referred to as smelters and refiners, convert concentrates, imported intermediate materials and end of life scrap into copper metal.
+Producers—referred to as smelters and refiners—convert concentrates, imported intermediate materials and end of life scrap into copper metal.
 This process also generates important quantities of many other valuable metals, including gold and silver.

-- Semi-fabricators then convert this metal, along with clean scrap, into products, such as wire-rod, tubes, sheet and strip, for use down the value chain.
+Semi-fabricators convert the metal produced by smelters and refiners and convert it—along with clean scrap—into products, such as wire-rod, tubes, sheet and strip, for use further down the value chain.